Title: Development Manager

 RT is an Equal Opportunity Employer.
 We especially seek individuals from refugee or immigrant families.

-Please submit a Cover letter, Resume, and Compensation history to email@example.com (with Development Manager in subject line) by noon on September 29, 2017.
-All three attachments must be received; incomplete applications will not be considered.
+Please submit a Cover letter and Resume to email@example.com (with Development Manager in subject line).
+All attachments must be received; incomplete applications will not be considered.
 Please forward electronic submissions only.
 No phone calls please.
 Only principal, qualified candidates will receive a response.